ycarowr/UnityHexagonLibrary2d/README.md

 # A hexagonal board implementation in Unity
 <img src="https://media.istockphoto.com/vectors/polygon-background-for-christmas-vector-id619411136">

-The repository contains a small framework to create, find and store data inside a hexagonal board using [Unity TileMaps](https://docs.unity3d.com/Manual/class-Tilemap.html) and the math described by [redblob](https://www.redblobgames.com/grids/hexagons/) and it's references.
+The repository contains a framework to create, find and store data inside a hexagonal board using Unity [TileMaps](https://docs.unity3d.com/Manual/class-Tilemap.html) and the math described by [redblob](https://www.redblobgames.com/grids/hexagons/) and it's references.

 The reasons that I made this project are the following:
-1. It can easily be extented or integrated into a secondary project.
+1. I wanted a generic API that could be easily be extented or integrated into a secondary project;
-2. Usage of [Unity TileMaps](https://docs.unity3d.com/Manual/class-Tilemap.html) components: I could not find in the web an implementation that binds this unity native component and the math described in [redblob](https://www.redblobgames.com/grids/hexagons/) with a graphic interface.
-3. Ready to go: I'd like to have a set of generic classes that manage hexagons and are able to store any kind of data.
+2. I wanted to have a set of generic classes that manage hexagons and are able to store any kind of data.
+What I mean by data: creatures, pieces, itens or whatever the main project needs;

-Since the requirements above are met, I do believe this repository can save some time in the implementation of hexagonal prototypes/projects that are unity based.

-Feel free to use it.
-Any kind of feedback is well appreciated.
+3. I wanted to use the native Unity [TileMaps](https://docs.unity3d.com/Manual/class-Tilemap.html) components;

 You can find below images that illustrate the funcionalities and an overview of the system's implementation.

+Feel free to use this tool.
+Any kind of feedback or credit is well appreciated.

 Playable demo [here](https://ycarowr.itch.io/hexagonal-board)